waizui/rs-graphics/README.md

 # rs-graphics

-rs-graphics is a project that implements computer graphics alogrithms and tools.
+rs-graphics is a project that implements computer graphics alogrithms and tools using rust.

 ## Samplers